lcrawlab/ashapesampler/README.md

 # ashapesampler

-This repository contains an R package for generating synthetic alpha shapes from either (i) probabilistic sampling from a known distribution function on shapes or (ii) empirically sampling based on an existing data set.
+This repository contains an R package for generating synthetic alpha shapes from either (i) empirically sampling based on an existing data set, or (ii) probabilistic sampling from a known distribution function on shapes.

+## Introduction

+## The Method

+The **ashapesampler** package supports two mechanisms for sampling shapes in two and three dimensions, which we outline below.
+The first, empirically sampling based on an existing data set, was highlighted in the original main text of the paper.
+The second, probabalistic sampling from a known distrubtion, is the computational implementation of the theory derived in that paper.

+### Generating New Shapes to Fit Existing Data Set

+The pipeline consists of four key steps:
+1. Input the aligned shapes as simplicial complexes.
+A simplicial complex object in this case is a list containing (a) the Euclidean coordinates of the vertices and (b) a list of all vertices, edges, faces, and tetrahedra.
+2. Calculate the reach for each shape in the data set - this reach is estimated based on boundary points of the simplicial complex.
+Users can tune the summary statistic used for the estimated reach to be mean, median, or minimum.
+Default is mean.
+3. Sample new points.
+4. Output new shape as an alpha shape object.

+Users should note that it is critical to align shapes to maximize the pipeline's success, and that there may be some manual parameter tuning for the best results.

+### Sampling New Shapes from Probability Distribution

+Users an also use our package to generate shapes in two and three dimensions from a probability distribution.
+The tool can prove particularly useful for simulating shapes and comparing analyises of multiple methods.

 ## R Packages for ashapesampler and Tutorials